Archive for the 'parve recipes' Category

 The recipes are peppered with quotes from the vast world of Jewish writing ranging from the Talmud to Nathan Englander, from Chaim Grade to Sholem Aleichem, from the Zohar to Shmuel Hanagid and more.
 It is obvious this is not just a cookbook, it is a paean to Judaism, its timeless spiritual and cultural values, with the recipes representing a way to celebrate it all.

 As I browse through the pages, it is obvious the author loves many genres of books, her quotes, her references, her intros to the individual recipes, her writing in general becomes “unputdownable.”
-As you leaf through, as you read through, not only do you see yourself as the very locals she’s traveled but you can smell and taste as well.
+As you leaf through, as you read through, not only do you see yourself at the very locals she’s traveled but you can smell and taste as well.
 Written in the best tradition of M.F.K Fischer, Joseph Wechsberg, Hillaire du Berrier and Ruth Reichl, Ms. Cohen leaves you begging for more…

 With Chanuka coming up in less than a month, what could be better than an interesting latke recipe to whet one’s appetite?